sinonjs/referee/Readme.rst

 Referee
 =======

-    Referee is in you unit tests, deciding who passes and who fails
+    Referee is in your unit tests, deciding who passes and who fails

 .. raw:: html